Introduction:

 will pass another set of large park signs.

-the landscape is a wide desert wash where several trails heading down.
-Keep walking
+In this section the landscape is a wide desert wash where several trails heading down.

 down the wash for about 0.5 mile until you will see trails heading to the left

-bank, this is the shortest way to the Hot Springs, but I decided to do the loop
+bank, climbing the hills, this is the shortest way to the Hot Springs.
+I decided to do the loop hike and visit the Colorado river first so i kept hiking in the main wash down.

 After almost a